Dog adoption saves lives. Adopt a dog and you'll have a friend for life! Contact us, or contact another local humane society, animal shelter or SPCA.

-Our Adoption Process:Check out our Requirements for Adoption Page
+Go to http://gsrne.org/requirements-for-adopting-from-gsrne to check out our Requirements for Adoption page.

-Please check to be sure your telephone line can accept collect calls from our Adoption volunteers.
-If the line refuses collect calls, we will not be able to get in touch with you and you'll need to provide an alternative phone number where collect calls can be received.
 Please leave your name and phone number, along with a convenient time to return your call.
 It is important that you speak slowly and clearly so GSRNE can call you back.
-Because we are an all volunteer organization, we return all calls collect.
 We try to return all calls within 24-48 hours.